Sonugupta010/weatherApp/README.md

 # weatherApp
-you can visit the site by clicking link [weather-app-forecaste.vercel.app]
+you can visit the site by clicking link [(https://weather-app-forecaste.vercel.app/)]

 # Getting Started with Create React App